Social media affects the timing, location, and severity of school shootings

-Our mathematical theory explains and predicts the probablistic escalation patterns in school shootings.
-Our theory is supported by analysis of an FBI dataset of active shooting~\cite{FBI} (Figs. \ref{fig:S_FBIa} and \ref{fig:S_FBIb}, Supplementary Information), and has implications in attack prevention and mitigation.
+Our treatment goes towards explaining and predicting the probablistic escalation patterns in school shootings.
+Our theory is supported by analysis of an FBI dataset of active shooting~\cite{FBI} \revtexlatexswitch{(Figs. \ref{fig:S_FBIa} and \ref{fig:S_FBIb},}{(Figs. S6 and S7,} Supplementary Information), and has implications in attack prevention and mitigation.
 First, the discovery of distinct trends for college and K-12 attacks should motivate policy makers to focus policy efforts in distinct ways for these two educational settings.
 Second, the presence of underlying patterns in the data can improve both short-term and long-term prediction of future trends, for example by focusing the efforts in the cities where there has already been already an attack.
 Finally, our analysis proves for the first time the copycat effect in school shootings, a topic which has been analyzed primarily in a narrative, case-by-case way to date.
 Our results do not contradict the fact that the psychological aspect of the attacker is a key factor in an individual attack, or that traditional prevention methods work, but instead draw a new collective example of human conflict in which a small, dynamical, violent sector of society confronts the remainder fueled by Blue's own informational product (media).